Indian annexation of Junagadh: Blockade and Indian annexation

 To force the Nawab of Junagadh to change his decision, the Provisional Government (Aarzi Hukumat) and the volunteer forces in the surrounding regions of Kathiawar implemented a blockade.
 India later denied ever having blocked Junagadh's supplies.
-The blockade compelled the state's ruler to leave for Pakistan, who left the state's administration to Sir Shahnawaz Bhutto.
+The blockade compelled the state's ruler to leave for Pakistan, who left the state's administration to his Prime Minister (Dewan) Sir Shahnawaz Bhutto.
 Menon claimed that the Nawab had delegated the state's destiny to Bhutto, which is not implausible since it was primarily Shah Nawaz Bhutto who had taken the decision to accede to Pakistan, under the close influence and mentorship of Jinnah.
 Bhutto requested the regional commissioner for administrative assistance "pending an honourable settlement of the several issues involved in Junagadh's accession."
 Diwan Bhutto waited till November for Pakistan to send help, but none came.
 The provisional government, nationalistic volunteers from the Indian side, and the Hindu residents had started to agitate and tensions were simmering.
 Meanwhile, the state of Junagadh had raised a force of 670 Muslim men, who had been stationed at various places to ensure retaliation, if any.
 Fearing an outbreak of communal violence, on 9 November 1947, the Indian Government assumed the state's administration to re-establish peace.
 Nawab's soldiers were disarmed, with Diwan Bhutto leaving for Pakistan a day before.